fmqa/xfilter-hx/README.md

 #### Form Generation

-`(xfiltertree-html:htmlize node)` returns a strings containing a htmx-enabled hypermedia HTML form given a `xfiltertree:node` instance.
+`(xfiltertree-html:htmlize node)` returns a string containing a htmx-enabled hypermedia HTML form given a `xfiltertree:node` instance.

 `xfiltertree:aggregation` nodes are transformed into `<fieldset>` nodes containing checkbox inputs, allowing for selection of aggregation bin.
 One checkbox input is generated for each bin.
 The `name=…` attribute is set to be equivalent to the _webstr:escape_-ed bin _fql_ filter string, and the `value=…` attribute is set to the bin specification string.